hytechcamps/machine-learning/FollowAlong.md

-# Machine Learning For Kids - Simple Sentiment Analysis
+# Follow-Along Activity: Sentiment Analysis
 The goal of this activity is to build a simple Scratch program that can tell if a review is 5 stars or 1 star.
 The character in the program will react happily if the review is 5 stars, and sadly if the review is 1 star.
 This will show how machine learning models are used to build applications.
 This involves collecting data, training the model, and finally, creating an application that uses the model.

 >This is an adaptation of the ["Make me happy" worksheet](https://github.com/IBM/taxinomitis-docs/raw/master/project-worksheets/pdf/worksheet-makemehappy-easy.pdf) from _Machine Learning For Kids_.